 - Marinate the pork loin by adding 1/2 tsp black pepper, 1/2 tsp Himalayan pink salt, 1 tbsp sesame oil.
 Rub the marinade all over the pork loin to ensure even coating.
 Cover and keep in fridge for an hour.1 tbsp sesame oil, 1/2 tsp Himalayan pink salt, 1/2 tsp black pepper

-- Crush 6-7 butter crackers into fine particles using a food processor.6-7 butter crackers
+- Crush 6-7 butter or cream crackers into fine particles using a food processor.6-7 butter or cream crackers

 - Beat the 2 eggs and set aside.2 eggs

-- Coat the marinated pork loin evenly with corn flour.
+- Coat the marinated pork loin evenly with corn starch.
 Then coat evenly with egg.
 Then coat generously with crushed butter crackers.
-Brush a thin layer of cooking oil all over the pork loin. (or you can spray the oil on)3-4 tbsp corn flour
+Brush a thin layer of cooking oil all over the pork loin. (or you can spray the oil on)3-4 tbsp corn starch

 - Pre-heat air fryer at 190C / 374F for 3 minutes.
 Place pork loin into the pre-heat air fryer and make sure there is no overlapping of the meat.
 Air fry at 190C / 374F for 12 minutes.
 Flip the pork loins halfway to ensure even cooking on both sides.
 The internal temperature of the meat should reach 63C / 145F when it's cooked.